epapiez/ThinkCPPRunestone/_sources/Chapter5/logicaloperators.rst

 -----------------

-There are three **logical operators** in C++: AND, OR and NOT, which are denoted by the symbols &&, \|\| and !.
+There are three **logical operators** in C++: AND, OR and NOT, which are denoted by the symbols ''&&'', ''\|\|'' and ''!''.
 The semantics (meaning) of these operators is similar to their meaning in English.
-For example x > 0 && x
+For example ''x > 0 && x
-< 10 is true only if x is greater than zero AND less than 10.
+< 10'' is true only if x is greater than zero AND less than 10.

-evenFlag \|\| n%3 == 0 is true if *either* of the conditions is true, that is, if evenFlag is true OR the number is divisible by 3.
+''evenFlag \|\| n%3 == 0'' is true if *either* of the conditions is true, that is, if evenFlag is true OR the number is divisible by 3.

 Finally, the NOT operator has the effect of negating or inverting a bool